 |Front brakes||2 x 320mm discs, 4-piston axial-mount Brembo 30/34||2 x 320mm discs, 4-piston axial-mount Brembo 30/34||2 x 320mm discs, 4 piston Brembo P4.34 radial-mount calipers (34 mm pistons)||2 x 320mm discs, 4 piston Brembo P4.34 radial-mount calipers (34 mm pistons)|

 This is just a brief background into the Ducati Monster for context.
 If you know all this, skip ahead!

 The Ducati Monster started in 1993 with the air/oil-cooled Ducati Monster 900, also known as the M900.

 The Monster 900 was a fairly basic motorcycle, and that was its charm.
-It took the 904cc carburettor-fed air/oil-cooled L-twin (a 90-degree V-twin on its side) from the Ducati Supersport 900, shoehorned it into the chassis of the 888, and added suspension from a Supersport 750.
+It took the 904cc carburettor-fed air/oil-cooled L-twin (a 90-degree V-twin on its side) from the Ducati Supersport 900, shoehorned it into the chassis of the 888 Superbike sans fairing, and added suspension from a Supersport 750.

 The Ducati 888 (which donated its chassis to the original Monster) was the predecessor to the Ducati 916, Ducati’s now-iconic superbike that won a slew of titles.
 But even the Ducati 888 was already liquid-cooled and four-valved, as was its predecessor the Ducati 851.

 Ducati was keeping 2-valved engines alive because they could.
-They had been using them for a long time.
+They still do, in bikes like the Ducati Scrambler!
+They have been using them for a long time.
 While they recognised that the future was 4-valved, there was more use to be had from the engines — and the Monsters were one avenue (the Supersport was another).